Solvability of the Dirichlet problem for a new class of elliptic operators: Introduction

 with outer normal vector field \(V\) satisfies the Dini-type condition

 then \(\omega\in B_2(\sigma)\subset A_\infty(\sigma)\).
-Together with the counterexample in \cite{jerison_dirichlet_1981}, where completely singular measures \(\omega\) with respect to the surface measures are constructed for a given \(\eta\) with \(\int_0 \frac{\eta(s)^2}{s}ds=+\infty\), the Dini type condition (\ref{DiniTypeCond}) turns out to be sufficient for \(\omega\in A_\infty(d\sigma)\) and kind of necessary, if \(A\) is symmetric with continuous bounded coefficients.
-A little bit later, \cite{dahlberg_absolute_1986} extended this result to symmetric matrices with merely bounded and measurable coefficients by considering perturbations from continuous matrices.
+Together with the counterexample in \cite{jerison_dirichlet_1981}, where completely singular measures \(\omega\) with respect to the surface measures are constructed for a given \(\eta\) with \(\int_0 \frac{\eta(s)^2}{s}ds=+\infty\), the Dini type condition (\ref{DiniTypeCond}) turns out to be sufficient for \(\omega\in A_\infty(d\sigma)\) and necessary in some sense, if \(A\) is symmetric with continuous bounded coefficients.
+The sense of necessity means that for every given \(\eta\) that fails to satisfy \eqref{DiniTypeCond} there exists a matrix \(A\) and a corresponding elliptic operator so that its deduced modulus of continuity \(\eta_A\) is less or equal to the given \(\eta\) but where the corresponding elliptic measure does not lie in \(A_\infty(\sigma)\).
+A little bit later in \cite{dahlberg_absolute_1986}, Dahlberg removed the assumption of continuity by considering perturbations from continuous matrices.